mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Apache Spark
+In a nutshell, we can say that Apache Spark is the most active open big data tool reshaping the big data market.
 [Apache Spark](https://spark.apache.org) is an engine for large-scale data analytics.
 Spark is a multi-language (Java, Scala, Python, R, SQL) engine for executing data engineering,